-- 6. Change of possession.
+- 6. Team B is awarded a first down.

 - 7. After a kick down.

-- 8. Score.
+- 8 Score

 - 9. Start of each period.

 - 10. Start of a team's possession series in an extra period.

 - 11. Instant replay review.

 - 12. Other administrative stoppage.

+- 13. An offensive team player's helmet comes completely off through play.
+The play clock is set to 40 seconds if the helmet comes completely off a player of the defensive team.
+[Exception: If there is an option for a 10-second subtraction in either half the play clock is set at 25 seconds for any player.]